 - the people accountable for the company privacy practices and their contact information

-But thanks to certain requirements in the GDPR, privacy policies may be getting shorter and easier to read.
+But thanks to certain requirements in the GDPR, privacy policies may be getting shorter and easier to read – for some tips, we layout how to write a GDPR copliance privacy notice.
 Nevertheless, it is a good idea to learn some of the key data protection terms in order to gain an understanding of your data rights.
-We have laid out some common terms to guide you, here.
+We have laid out some common data terms to guide you.

 So what is the value of your personal data?

 What would it cost you if someone stole your identity by hacking your accounts?
 If they impersonated you on your social media accounts and isolated your friends and family?
 What is your reputation worth?
 All of these are worth securing.
 Perhaps that’s where we can find the true value of our data, after all, knowledge is power.